-The Advocacy Center Commercial Liaison Office to the Inter-American Development Bank (IDB) is an integral part of the United States Executive Director’s Office to the Bank.
-The Commercial Liaison Office’s mission is to help American businesses take advantage of commercial opportunities through the IDB’s numerous projects.
-Established in 1959 and with more than $100 billion in capital, the IDB is the oldest and largest regional development bank.
-Its primary goal is to help accelerate economic growth and social development in Latin America and the Caribbean.
+Established in 1959, the Inter-American Development Bank (IDB) supports efforts by Latin American and Caribbean countries to reduce poverty and inequality.
+The IDB is the leading source of development financing for Latin America and the Caribbean and works to bring about development in a sustainable, climate-friendly way, with a strong commitment to achieve measurable results, increased integrity, transparency, and accountability.
 The IDB has 48 member countries: 26 borrowing members and 22 non-borrowing members, including the United States, its largest stakeholder.
 The IDB provides loans, guarantees, and technical assistance for public- and private-sector projects and generates tens of thousands of contracts every year, ranging in size from a few thousand to hundreds of millions of dollars.
 These represent numerous commercial possibilities for businesses, including small- and medium-sized enterprises, in public works, supply of goods, and consulting services.

-The Advocacy Center’s representatives at the IDB provide the following services to U.S. firms and organizations:
+CS-IDB provides the following services to U.S. firms and organizations: